ut-ras/ras_site/src/posts/2019-04-05-micromouse.md

----
-layout: post
-title: Micromouse - Gearing up for competition
+# Micromouse - Gearing up for competition
-imagepath: resources/blog/2019-04-05-micromouse
+## imagepath: resources/blog/2019-04-05-micromouse
-shorttitle: 2019 - Micromouse
+## 2019 - Micromouse
----

 Micromouse is getting ready for the final stretch now.
 We are working on updating our PCB and software to get the mouse ready for the competition.